Charlie White (rugby union)

 Charles John Bloomfield White (9 March 1874 – 15 October 1941) was a rugby union player who represented Australia.

 White, a wing, was born in Maitland, NSW and claimed three international rugby caps for Australia.
-His Test debut was against Great Britain at Sydney on 24 June 1899, the inaugural rugby Test match played by an Australian national representative side.
+In 1899 he was playing for Sydney's Wallaroo FC when he made his Test debut against the British Lions at Sydney on 24 June 1899, the inaugural rugby Test match played by an Australian national representative side (now Wallabies).